Orange-fronted Yellow-finch

 July 2004

 The Orange-fronted Yellow-finch is distributed in the Orinoco Basin, the central Amazon Basin and in the interior of eastern Brazil.
+See the distribution map at xeno-canto.
 It is usually found in bushes near water and sometimes around houses but not in towns.

 Male Orange-fronted Yellow-finch, Manaus, Amazonas, Brazil, July 2004 - click for larger image It is similar to Saffron Finch but is smaller, has an orange forecrown and darkish lores.
 Females are olive-brown above and dirty white below.
 These photos are of the sub-species S. c. goeldi where both male and female have an orange tinge to the breast.